beauty, Business, communication, Hair Care, health and wellness, Uncategorized, Women, writing

 There seems to be a HUGE misunderstanding out there, that to be kind means you must be a doormat.
 To be kind you must be all “a spoon full of sugar helps the medicine go down”.
 That to be kind you must smile and be polite and take anything that comes at you and put a Pollyanna spin on it.
 I am here to tell you that is not the case, nor should it ever be.
 As defined by the Oxford Dictionary… Kind – Gentle and considerate towards others.
 It is not defined – allow yourself to be kicked in the crotch, take one for the team, allow yourself to be ignored or allow yourself to lower yourself so someone else won’t feel uncomfortable or jealous.
 Allowing someone to mistreat your kindness not only hurts you, it hurts them – not very gentle nor considerate.
 Before you begin to freak out about hurting them – let me explain.
 It hurts them because now they are resented and don’t even know it.
 Not too kind my friends…kinda makes you just like them.
 It isn’t pretty nor is it comfortable, but when someone is being an ass to you,and you see them as a vital part of your life six months down the road, ya gotta call them out on it…the ass throwing the flat iron, let her keep all that crazy to herself.
 Do no harm, but take no shit.

-Beauty, Business, communication, Fashion, Hair Care, health and wellness, Uncategorized, Women, writing
+beauty, Business, communication, Fashion, Hair Care, health and wellness, Uncategorized, Women, writing

 How do you look?